 Besides the taller body of the DLX providing more cooking space over the Rider 900 the other notable difference is in how the sear functionality works.
 While the Rider 900 does have a sliding heat/deflector grease tray to let the flames and direct heat through when you want to use it you first have to take out the cast-iron centre grate and use the metal tool to open the slide valve.

 However, on the DLX you have a slide handle on the front of the grill where you can select Smoke or Sear.
 A different heat deflector design is used within the DLX which is like a rotating off-set fan design.
 I’m actually very impressed with this heat deflector design to provide the option to quickly choose between indirect and direct heat.

 With the handle on the front of the Rider DLX set to Sear direct heat temperatures can apparently exceed 650 degrees, hence hot enough for proper grilling, searing and broiling.
 So the last thing I want to discuss about the Oklahoma Joe’s Rider pellet grill range is their hopper.
 Now its not the size of the hopper that particularly interests me, its more about how you can empty the hopper and store the pellet grill wood pellets.

 Rider Pellet Grill Hoppers and Dry Pellet Storage

 So all three versions of the Oklahoma Joe’s Rider pellet grills feature the same size of hopper with a 20lb capacity.
 This size of hopper has become pretty typically in the industry now.
-Not only for the fact that with low-temperature cooking/smoking it should last over 24 hours, but it can also take a full 20lb bag of wood pellets in one go.
+Not only for the fact that with low-temperature cooking/smoking it should last over at least 12 hours, but it can also take a full 20lb bag of wood pellets in one go.

 Flex Accessories Range